top of page

 About the Event

 Three years after retired US Navy Admiral Gregory Johnson and diplomat Susan Thornton first graced our stage to discuss the implications of the just launched invasion of Ukraine by Russia, they return to Freeport Speech at this critical moment of changing global priorities and alignments to discuss what these changes in the world order may mean for Ukraine's future and the broader implications for the world writ large.
-This conversation will be moderated by Robert Gelbard, an American diplomat and former US Ambassador to Bolivia and Indonesia.
+They will be joined in the conversation by Robert Gelbard, an American diplomat who led US policy in the Balkans through wars and post-war recoveries.

 Share This Event